hridesh/hridesh.github.io/research.md

     <div>
       <div class="section-head"><h2>Joining the lab</h2></div>
       <div class="prose">
-        <p>I recruit undergraduate students, graduate students, postdoctoral fellows, and in some cases research scientists across all three thrusts.
-If the questions above resonate with you, I would like to hear from you.</p>
+        <p>We recruit undergraduate students, graduate students, postdoctoral fellows, and in some cases research scientists across all three thrusts.
+If these questions resonate with you, I would like to hear from you.</p>
       </div>
     </div>
     <aside class="contact-card">